Leslie Hoffman

-Leslie Hoffman (born 21 January) is a former American stunt performer, stunt coordinator, and actress.
+Leslie Gail Hoffman (born January 21) is an American former stunt performer, stunt coordinator, and actress.

 Career

 Hoffman's early education and training included gymnastics, ballet camps, the American Academy of Dramatic Arts and Herbert Berkoff Studios in New York.
 She was inspired to pursue stunt acting on seeing a Universal Studios Tour stunt show.
 She traveled to California to study at stuntman Paul Stader's stunt gym.